feathersui/feathersui-starling/documentation/help/markdown/panel.md

 }
 ```

 You can set any properties that you desire on the footer inside this factory, including skins.
-In this example, we're using a scroll container with a “toolbar” alternate name that usually makes it look similar to a `Panel` component's `Header` and usually gives it a horizontal layout (the exact behavior depends on the theme, but this is the most common behavior).
+In this example, we're using a scroll container with a "toolbar" alternate name that usually makes it look similar to a `Panel` component's `Header` and usually gives it a horizontal layout (the exact behavior depends on the theme, but this is the most common behavior).

 Alternatively, you could use a simple footer factory that sets no properties, and pass in properties through the `headerProperties` object.